opensearch-project/documentation-website/_dashboards/index.md

   - /dashboards/
 ---

-{%- comment -%}The `/docs/opensearch-dashboards/` redirect is specifically to support the UI links in OpenSearch Dashboards 1.0.0.{%- endcomment -%}

 # OpenSearch Dashboards

-OpenSearch Dashboards is the default visualization tool for data in OpenSearch.
-It also serves as a user interface for many of the OpenSearch plugins, including security, alerting, Index State Management, SQL, and more.
+OpenSearch Dashboards create visualizations that display the full picture of your data.
+OpenSearch Dashboards serves as a user interface for many of the OpenSearch plugins, including security, alerting, Index State Management, and SQL.

 ## Get started with OpenSearch Dashboards